uchicago-dsi/cbd-ocean-acidification/README.md

 To set up submitting data to Washington:

-1. Follow the instructins [here](https://apps.ecology.wa.gov/eim/help/HelpDocuments/OpenDocument/14) through creating the relevant studies
+1. Follow the instructions [here](https://apps.ecology.wa.gov/eim/help/HelpDocuments/OpenDocument/14) through creating the relevant studies
 2. Update `stations.csv` to add the `eim_study_id` to the relevant stations
 3. Ensure all stations you wish to submit have the required information in `stations.csv` and `station_parameter_metadata.csv`

+For more information, visit the [EIM page](https://ecology.wa.gov/Research-Data/Data-resources/Environmental-Information-Management-database/EIM-submit-data)

 #### California